gilzoide/unity-easy-project-settings/README.md

 ## Features
-- Simple to use: just add [ProjectSettingsAttribute](Runtime/ProjectSettingsAttribute.cs) to your `ScriptableObject` subclass and it will automatically appear at the Project Settings window
+- Simple to use: just add a [[ProjectSettings(...)]](Runtime/ProjectSettingsAttribute.cs) attribute to your `ScriptableObject` subclass and it will automatically appear at the Project Settings window
 - Project settings can be easily loaded in script code by calling `ProjectSettings.Load<T>()`
   + Any settings can be loaded by code in the Unity editor, independent of the asset path
   + Settings can be loaded by code in built players if asset paths are relative to a `Resources` folder